citrix/citrix-mam-sdk-sample-browser-app-ios-objc/Readme.md

 For detailed documentation on how to use this sample app, and compile it, see the [MAM SDK for iOS and iPadOS Overview](https://developer.cloud.com/citrixworkspace/mobile-application-integration/mam-sdk-for-ios-and-ipados/docs/overview).
 Documentation is also included in the MAM SDK download package.

-Note that some files need to be copied into the "Framework", "Tools", and "Data" folders from the iOS MAM SDK zip file.
+Note that some files need to be copied into the "Frameworks", "Tools", and "Data" folders from the iOS MAM SDK zip file.

 ## Questions